-Field Name Action/Definition

-User Socket List Select an option button in the list at the top of this window to create a new user socket, or to edit an existing one.
+Field Name User Socket List Action/Definition Select an option button in the list at the top of this window to create a new user socket, or to edit an existing one.
+User Socket n Enable User Socket Select the check box to enable User Sockets and reveal the related configuration options.
+Select the check box to enable User Sockets and reveal the related configuration options.

-USER SOCKET N

-Enable User Select the check box to enable User Sockets and reveal the related configuration options.

-Enable Data Select the check box to enable User Sockets and reveal the related configuration Transmission options.
 When enabled, Ethernet User Socket is selected as the channel to be used by the scanner for transmitting data and/or messages.

-Heartbeat

-Select Disable, Enable Unconditioned, or Enable Conditioned from the drop-down list.
+Field Name Action/Definition Heartbeat Select Disable, Enable Unconditioned, or Enable Conditioned from the drop-down list.
 This parameter is available when the Data TX parameter is checked.
 It enables/disables the transmission of the Heartbeat message signaling that the device is still active.

-- Disable: The Heartbeat message is not transmitted - Enable Unconditioned: The Heartbeat message is always transmitted, even if communication is still active - Enable Conditioned: The Heartbeat message is transmitted only when there is no communication
+Disable: The Heartbeat message is not transmitted Enable Unconditioned: The Heartbeat message is always transmitted, even if communication is still active Enable Conditioned: The Heartbeat message is transmitted only when there is no communication Heartbeat Settings Heartbeat Timeout Enter a time value in seconds to define the amount of time between two message transmissions.

-Heartbeat Settings

-Heartbeat Timeout

-Enter a time value in seconds to define the amount of time between two message transmissions.
 If the input timeout expires and no transmission has occurred, the Heartbeat message will be transmitted.
 Heartbeat Message (max.
-32 chars)

-Click to activate the Text Entry Tool and create heartbeat header text to signal the beginning of the heartbeat message.
+32 chars) Click Characteristic to activate the Text Entry Tool and create heartbeat header text to signal the beginning of the heartbeat message.
 Characters from NUL (00H) to ~ (7EH) can be used.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
 The Heartbeat Message (header) string must be different from the Heartbeat Terminator string.
 Heartbeat Terminator (max.
-32 chars)

-Click to activate the Text Entry Tool and create Heartbeat Terminator text to signal the end of the heartbeat message.
-Characters from NUL (00H) to ~ (7EH) can be used.
-Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.

-The Heartbeat Terminator string must be different from the Heartbeat Message (header) string.
+32 chars) Click Concerning the contrast of the first contrast contrest contrest contrast contrast contrast contrast The Heartbeat Terminator string must be different from the Heartbeat Message (header) string

-Field Name Action/Definition Socket Configuration

-Type Select Server or Client from the drop-down list to define the type of the socket:

-When the Protocol selected is TCP (see below):
+Field Name Action/Definition Socket Configuration Туре Select Server or Client from the drop-down list to define the type of the socket: When the Protocol selected is TCP (see below):